gilch/hissp/docs/glossary.rst

    gensym tag
       ``$#``.
 A `special tag` only valid in a `template` for creating a `gensym`.
-      Prepends a gensym hash to its argument, or replaces ``$`` characters with it.
+      Prepends a `gensym hash` to its argument, or replaces ``$`` characters with it.
-      A gensym hash is unique to the template it was created in.
-      This prevents accidental name collisions in `macro expansion`\ s.

    gensym
+   gensym hash
       A generated `symbol`.
 These are produced by the `gensym tag`.
+      A gensym hash is unique to the template it was created in.
+      This prevents accidental name collisions in `macro expansion`\ s.
+      A gensym hash is mostly used for local variables because they can't be disambiguated with a `full qualifier`.

    macro expansion
    expansion